manu-chauhan/Topic_modeling_with_gensim/README.md

  **NOTE:** Delete contents of data dir (which will store dictionary and corpus) if texts or documents changes on which topic modeling is performed.

 **Version : 1.1**
+Next version will use word cloud to display prominent words for each topic.

 ### How do I get set up? ###

- **Summary of set up:** Basic setup (BTW I used Pycharm IDE community version) with required modules installed.
+ **Summary of set up:** Basic setup (I used Pycharm IDE community version) with required modules installed.

  Main_file.py is the main file of the project.

  Utils.py contains utility methods such as reading config sections from config.properties.

- Configure config.properties file to connect to database and modify Sql query accordingly.
+ Configure config.properties file to connect to database and modify Sql query accordingly. (postgres as of now, will add mysql connectivity in later versions)

  **Configuration:** Config file includes sections for database, sql query and LDA model parameters.